OttieOtter

 View of Pike's Peak from the Garden of the Gods Visitor's Center

-Inside the Visitor's Center, there were groups of wide-eyed grade school kids being taught, by the park's nature experts, about the wildlife and geographical characteristics of the Garden of the Gods park.
-I listened to the nature expert's lessons, while I examined the many exhibits in the Nature Center.
+Inside the Visitor's Center, one of the park's nature experts taught wide-eyed grade school kids about the wildlife and geographical characteristics of the Garden of the Gods park.
+I listened in while I examined the many exhibits in the Nature Center.

-After taking pictures at the Visitor's Center, we drove a short distance to the main parking lot, and walked along the Central Garden Trails to get close-up views of the many Garden of the Gods rock formations, such as, the Cathedral Spires (below, top-right) and the Three Graces (below, left).
+After taking pictures at the Visitor's Center, we drove a short distance to the main parking lot and walked on the Central Garden Trails to get close-up views of the many Garden of the Gods rock formations, such as the Cathedral Spires (below, top-right) and the Three Graces (below, left).

 Garden of the Gods